 AI for cybersecurity is quite a theme to discuss and imagine things about.
 In this article, we will scratch the surface of the topic to get that essential understanding of the matter; we will examine how and for what purposes people use AI and machine learning; we will learn about the benefits and challenges that AI poses.

 Artificial Intelligence in Cyber Security

-Currently, AI is not an almost omnipotent, in terms of problem solving, program, but a highly-specialized algorithm, which sometimes is capable of learning (machine learning), and thus can improve incredibly fast in their specific task if given the proper environment.
-Thus, a properly-adjusted AI can do wonders at a narrow field for which it was created.
+Currently, AI is not almost omnipotent, in terms of problem solving, program, but a highly-specialized algorithm, which sometimes is capable of learning (machine learning), and thus can improve incredibly fast in their specific task if given the proper environment.
+Thus, a properly-adjusted AI can do wonders in the narrow field for which it was created.
 Considering that the modern cybersecurity threats as well as people who pose and create said threats become more sophisticated and resourceful in their methods of undermining cyber defenses and getting hold of sensitive data, people who responsible for data protection should use any tools and instruments that can improve cybersecurity.
 Using AI to combat cybercrime proves to be a viable and effective solution.

 What exactly does AI in cybersecurity do?

 Well, some of the most prevalent applications include

 ● Authentication protection.
 Some of that biometric verification stuff, such as a face or fingerprint recognition, runs on some kind of machine learning algorithm to grant a ‘pixel-precise’ accuracy and decrease the probability of mismatch.
 It’s expected that these algorithms will become more intricate and accurate because passwords aren’t the most reliable way of protection considering that people rarely create truly complex passwords.
 Let’s face it those will be very difficult to remember and very easy to forget.